 - Brother, sister, stepbrother, or stepsister; a descendent (such as a child including an adopted child) of your brother, sister, stepbrother, or stepsister;

-- A child who was born or died in 2009 is considered to have lived with you for all of 2009 if your home was the child's home for the entire time he or she was alive during 2009.
+- A child who was born or died in the year is considered to have lived with you for all of the year if your home was the child's home for the entire time he or she was alive during the year.

 Adopted child.
 A child placed with you by an authorized placement agency for legal adoption is an adopted child even if the adoption is not final.